-- Research on crops with limited access to other research funds. - Matching funds, in-kind support, or an investment in the research from other sources. - An outreach plan describing how results will be used to address inequities and/or disparities experienced by diverse populations such as: - o Racial and ethnic communities including Native American tribal communities. - o Rural communities with limited economic opportunities.
+- Research on crops with limited access to other research funds. - An outreach plan describing how results will be used to address inequities and/or disparities experienced by diverse populations such as: - Racial and ethnic communities including Native American tribal communities. - Rural communities with limited economic opportunities.